bossbadi-web/SHUFFL/README.md

 ## About

-This project was a submission for the 2023 Region 3 Technology Student Association Conference in Pennsylvania.
+1. This project was a submission for the 2023 PA TSA Regional Conference (Region 3).
+1. This project was a submission for the 2023 PA TSA State Conference.

 ## Reporting Issues